 Agency: Bradford Literary Agency

 Laura Bradford founded the Bradford Literary Agency in 2001.
-She is actively building her client list and takes an editorially hands-on approach with her authors, who range from debuts to award-winners and bestsellers.
-Historical fiction clients include Ellen Lindseth (The Long Path Home) and Madeline Martin (The Last Bookshop in London).
+She takes an editorially hands-on approach with her authors, who range from debuts to award-winners and bestsellers.
+At the time of writing, Laura is currently closed to queries, but you can keep an eye on the agency website to see when this changes – or to submit to one of her colleagues, such as Hannah Andrade, who also represents historical fiction.
+Laura Bradford’s clients include Ellen Lindseth (The Long Path Home) and Madeline Martin (The Last Bookshop in London).
 Find out more about Laura Bradford on the agency website.

 4. Elisabeth Weed